We're an affiliate

 Step 4.
 A short leash is best for training

-Keeping your dog on a short leash is crucial for a successful leash training.
+Keeping your dog on a short leash is crucial for successful leash training.
 The less room your dog can stray away from your side, the more comfortable for him to learn how to walk next to you.
-Once you notice that they have learned walking next to you, you can adjust the leash length to a longer one.
+Once you notice that they have learned to walk next to you, you can adjust the leash length to a longer one.

 Step 5.
 Keep them at your side

 Instead of allowing your dog to lead you while walking, it is better to walk them on your side.
 This way, you will be able to control your desired direction, not the other way around.
 Keeping them by your side also prevents the leash from tangling under their feet.

 Step 6.
 Give your dog some time and privacy to do their business